-We just do it.
-We visit.
-We attend to needs.
-We show up.
-That is basically it.
 We show up with our particular gifts and are ready to share and give to the family according to their needs.
 We are present for what unfolds.
 We listen to them and do what they want and need.

 If you feel called to attend families through the dying of their loved one, I hope you will explore this idea as we can sometimes get wrapped up in the enormity of it all.